smartinsightsfromdata/smartinsightsfromdata.github.io/_posts/2015-04-22-choropleths.markdown

 In this case I know that all the LSOA shapes in Leeds have "Leeds" in the name.
 In some other case it will be more complex, but often is possible to find lookup tables to ease the task.
 This gives us 482 polygons for all the Leeds area.
 As the average population ofr a LSOA is 1,500 inhabitants, a quick check (482*1,500) will tell us that the order of magnitude is correct.
 Good!

 We can now plot the shapefile.
-Before would have been too much for RStudio, my IDE of choice (and even tools like QGIS struggle a bit for the sheer number of polygons to display).
+Plotting the whole E+W shapefile would have been too much for RStudio, my IDE of choice (and even tools like QGIS struggle a bit for the sheer number of polygons to display).

 ![plot](/images/LeedsLSOA.png)